onja-org/w2_css_accessibility/03-focus-indicators/instructions.md

 ## Your Mission
 1. **Experience keyboard navigation:**
    - Open `challenge.html` in your browser
-   - Click in the address bar, then press Tab repeatedly
+   - Click on the title, "Online Learning Platform", then press Tab repeatedly
    - Notice how hard it is to see where you are on the page?
+The browser's focus is changing, but there is no visual indicator!

 2. **Understand the issue:**
    - Some elements have no focus indicator at all